jacktator/NgSkool_NG/docs/planning.md

 # Front End

 On the Front End, I'm goin with Angular 7 + BootStrap 4.
 To save time, I am going to choose a boilerplate/scaffolding tool.
-TODO

-As I am going to use AWS for the backend (explanation below), I am going to choose a bootstrap that's performant and front-end only.

 A quick search leads to to [most-update to-date starter-ket](https://github.com/ngx-rocket/starter-kit).
 It fulfills the requirement of Angular + BootStrap.
 It also has a good structure setup for e2e testing and good docs.
 One thing it lacks is the CI config with Travis, but I can add that myself relatively easy.

-For more info on this Starter Kit, please see [Thier Docs](https://github.com/ngx-rocket/starter-kit).
+As I am going to use AWS for the backend (explanation below), I am going to choose a FrontEnd-only scaffold based on performance.

 # Backend

 There's a few ways to do this.

 For small-scale projects, first I'd think of would be WordPress + CPT + ACF + REST API Filter.
-It's by far the fastest to setup and easy to maintain thanks to WordPress's aseesome CMS.
+It's by far the fastest to setup and easy to maintain thanks to WordPress's awesome CMS.

 However, since we need to consider performance and scalability, and we wanna get it up and running ASAP, I'm going with AWS Serverless architecture.